ka-tarina/Art-web-shop/README.md

 - **Artwork Management**: Easily add, update, and delete artworks, including details like title, description, price, and image.
 - **Artist Profiles**: Create and manage artist profiles, showcasing their bio, portfolio, and contact information.
 - **User Authentication**: Secure user registration and login system using JSON Web Tokens (JWT) for authentication and authorization.
-- **Shopping Cart**: Users can add artworks to their cart, manage the cart contents, and proceed to checkout.
 - **Order Management**: Admins can handle and track orders, update order status, and manage inventory.
 - **Search and Filtering**: Search for artworks by title, artist, or category, and apply filters based on various criteria.
 - **User Reviews and Ratings**: Users can leave reviews and ratings for artworks, contributing to an interactive art community.
-- **Responsive Design**: The application is designed to provide a seamless experience across different devices and screen sizes.

 ## Installation